Connect with others who understand.

 Innate Versus Adaptive Immune System Responses

-Researchers believe that HS involves an autoinflammatory reaction.
-Autoinflammatory reactions come from the innate immune system.
-Innate immune system cells are the body’s first responders.
-When infectious materials, such as bacteria and viruses, enter the body, these cells rush to the fight.
-The cells in this category also produce cytokines — chemicals that alert the rest of the body that an invader is present.
-The ensuing reaction causes the pain and fever associated with inflammation — this is why you develop a fever when you’re ill.
-However, during an autoinflammatory response, genetic mutations prompt the body to produce these immune cells by mistake — even when there aren’t bacteria or viruses to fight.
+Researchers currently believe that HS involves an autoinflammatory reaction that comes from the innate immune system, which produces cells that are the body’s first responders.
+When infectious substances, such as bacteria or viruses, enter the body, these cells rush to the fight and produce cytokines — chemicals that alert the body that an invader is present.

 In HS, the autoinflammatory response may be caused by genetic mutations that affect certain skin cells.
-Because the genes are giving the wrong signals, these skin cells are constantly inflamed, leading to the symptoms of HS.
+Because the genes are giving the wrong signals, these skin cells are abnormally inflamed, leading to the symptoms of HS.

 Fighting HS Inflammation